-Kentucky's last abortion clinic sues to stay open
+Kentucky's last abortion clinic temporarily remains open

 "Failure to cure these deficiencies will result in an immediate revocation of the Abortion Facility license," the letter said.

 In its complaint, EMW said there were no previous issues with its hospital agreement, which has been unchanged since 2014, and its emergency services agreement, which has been virtually unchanged since 2009.
-EMW's license was renewed last year and was valid until May 2017, according to the center's attorney, Don Cox.
+EMW's license was renewed last year and was valid until May 2017, according to Cox.

 "What is so disturbing is the basis for rejection of our rights to continue to be licensed are the very issues that were resolved in our favor a year ago" during the licensing process, Cox told CNN.

 "The state's bureaucratic sleight of hand is fooling no one.
 This is an attempt to ban abortion in Kentucky, plain and simple.
-We are fighting to keep this from happening," Brigitte Amiri, a senior staff attorney with the ACLU's Reproductive Freedom Project, said in a statement.
+We are fighting to keep this from happening," Amiri said in a statement earlier this week.
 The ACLU is also a plaintiff in the case.

 Laws signed by Republican Gov. Matt Bevin this year put tighter restrictions on abortions in the state.
 The state now requires that the physician or technician conducting the abortion perform an ultrasound, describe and display the ultrasound images to the mother, and provide audio of the fetal heartbeat to the mother before she may have an abortion.
 The ACLU and EMW filed a separate lawsuit this year against the provisions.
 The case is ongoing.